Climate and Average Weather Year Round in Porto Portugal

 The average water temperature experiences some seasonal variation over the course of the year.

-The time of year with warmer water lasts for 4.3 months, from June 15 to October 24, with an average temperature above 62°F. The day of the year with the warmest water is August 29, with an average temperature of 64°F.
+The time of year with warmer water lasts for 4.2 months, from June 16 to October 23, with an average temperature above 62°F. The month of the year in Porto with the warmest water is August, with an average temperature of 64°F.

-The time of year with cooler water lasts for 3.5 months, from December 30 to April 15, with an average temperature below 58°F. The day of the year with the coolest water is February 18, with an average temperature of 56°F.
+The time of year with cooler water lasts for 3.5 months, from December 31 to April 14, with an average temperature below 58°F. The month of the year in Porto with the coolest water is February, with an average temperature of 56°F.

 This section discusses the total daily incident shortwave solar energy reaching the surface of the ground over a wide area, taking full account of seasonal variations in the length of the day, the elevation of the Sun above the horizon, and absorption by clouds and other atmospheric constituents.
 Shortwave radiation includes visible light and ultraviolet radiation.